lukebarton/curriculum-vitae/README.markdown

 _December 2010 – Present_

-Evolving delivers web and online marketing solutions based on their own in-house systems for the likes of J D Wetherspoons, TGI Fridays, British Sugar and David Lloyd Leisure.
+Evolving delivers award-winning websites and applications for companies such as J D Wetherspoons, TGI Fridays, YO!
+Sushi and David Lloyd Leisure.

-Development centres around, but is not limited to, the typical LAMP stack to deliver popular websites which generate revenue for our clients.
+Development centres around, but is not limited to, the typical LAMP stack to deliver popular websites which generate revenue for Evolving's clients.
+I've architected, engineered and advised on several systems which include components such as RESTful APIs, message queues and single sign ons.

-Amongst other technical solutions, I have overseen the transition from Subversion to Git version control systems as well as the adoption of a revised workflow which allows us to robustly deploy changes with reduced effort - enabling Evolving to meet client requirements of up to 20 releases per day with an audit trail.
+I oversaw the transition from Subversion to Git version control systems as well as the adoption of a revised development workflow which allows Evolving to meet client requirements of over 20 code deployments per day with full audit trail.

-As a firm believer in keeping up to date with the software development industry I continue to encourage and educate other developers within the company.
-I enjoy presenting and it is a skill which I jump at the opportunity to practice and improve.
+As a firm believer in keeping up to date with the software development industry I encourage and educate other developers within the company.
+I also enjoy presenting which is a skill that I relish the opportunity to practice and improve upon.

 ---